topazape/LSTM_Chem/README.md

 ## Detail
 ### Configuration
 See `base_config.json`.
-If you want to change, please edit this file.
+If you want to change, please edit this file before training.

 | parameters | meaning |
 | ---- | ---- |